metabeta -- A fast neural model for Bayesian mixed-effects regression: Methods

 \subsubsection{Posterior Network}

 Posterior networks $f_\Pi$ take the dataset summaries and priors as inputs and propose a joint posterior for a set of parameters.
-Inference on global and local parameters is separated as proposed by \citet {Heinrich.2023}.
+Inference on global and local parameters is separated for hierarchical NPE \citep {Rodrigues.2021, Heinrich.2023, Habermann.2024}.
 Inference on global parameters $\boldsymbol \vartheta = (\boldsymbol \beta$, $\mathbf S$, $\sigma_\varepsilon^2)$ is conditioned on the global summary and the parameter priors.
 Inference on local variables ($\boldsymbol{\alpha}_i$) is conditioned on the separate local summaries and the global parameters (the true ones during training, and the inferred ones during validation).
 We opted for a normalizing flow \citep{Papamakarios.2021} as our posterior network:

-A normalizing flow learns an invertible mapping from a $d$-dimensional random variable $\mathbf{z}_n$ with a complex distribution to a $d$-dimensional random variable $\mathbf{z_0}$ with a regular distribution (e.g. a multivariate normal).
+A normalizing flow learns an invertible mapping from a $d$-dimensional random variable $\mathbf{z}_n$ with a challenging distribution to a $d$-dimensional random variable $\mathbf{z_0}$ with a well-behaved distribution (e.g. a multivariate normal).
 The flow consists of a finite composition $T$ of continuously differentiable and invertible transforms $T_i$ with triangular Jacobians, $T = T_n \circ \cdots \circ T_1$.
 For some random variable $\mathbf z_0 \sim \mathcal N_d(\mathbf{0}, \mathbf{I})$, we model $T(\mathbf z_n) = \mathbf z_0 \iff T^{-1}(\mathbf z_0) = \mathbf z_n$ with $p_{n}(\mathbf z_n) = p_0(\mathbf z_0) \, \begin{vmatrix}\det J_T(\mathbf z_0)\end{vmatrix}.$ Each invertible transform $T_i$ is parameterized by a neural network that takes part of the current hidden state $\mathbf z_t$ and the summary $\mathbf{s}$ as inputs.
 Because of their efficiency, we opted for conditional affine coupling as our normalizing flow architecture \citep{Dinh.2014, Dinh.2017}.
 For the base distribution we use a diagonal multivariate location-scale \textit{t} distribution with learnable parameters for each dimension \citep{Alexanderson.2020}.
-For both posterior networks, we use 4 affine coupling flow blocks parameterized by MLPs with three 128-unit feedforward layers, skip connections \citep{He.2016}, 1\% dropout and ReLU activations.
+For both posterior networks, we use 8 affine coupling flow blocks parameterized by MLPs with three 256-unit feedforward layers, skip connections \citep{He.2016}, 1\% dropout and ReLU activations.